juxor/afaq/markdown/secI1.md

 (and vice versa).
-While there is a tendency on both right and left to equate socialism with communism (particularly Marxism), in reality, as Proudhon once noted, socialism _"was not founded as a sect or church; it has seen a number of different schools."_ [**Selected Writings of Pierre-Joseph Proudhon**, p.
-177] Only a few of these schools are communist, just as only a few of them are libertarian.
+While there is a tendency on both right and left to equate socialism with communism (particularly Marxism), in reality, as Proudhon once noted, socialism _"was not founded as a sect or church; it has seen a number of different schools."_ [**Property is Theft!**, p.
+23] Only a few of these schools are communist, just as only a few of them are libertarian.
 Second, not all socialist schools aim to abolish the market and payment by deed.
 Proudhon, for example, opposed communism and state socialism just as much as he opposed capitalism.
 Third, capitalism does not equal the market.
 The market predates capitalism and, for some libertarian socialists, will survive it.
-Even from a Marxist position, a noted in [section I.1.1](secI.html#seci11), the defining feature of capitalism is **wage labour**, not the market.
+Even from a Marxist position, a noted in [section I.1.1](secI.html#seci11) , the defining feature of capitalism is **wage labour**, not the market.

 Why some socialists desire to reduce the choices facing humanity to either communism or some form of capitalism is frankly strange, but also